Our Latest Blogs

 These issues usually go away after a few weeks or months, and only occasionally do people consider such problems as long-term problems.

-Complications involved in LASIK surgery:
+Complications Involved in LASIK Surgery

 LASIK surgery temporarily decreases the production of tears.
 For about six months after surgery, your eyes may become unusually dry as they heal.